Pais Movement: Pais Pakistan

-Established 2013.
 The organization has released little information about its work in Pakistan for the security of its staff and apprentices.

 Pais Kenya

-Established 2014.
-Pais Kenya was launched in 2014.
+Pais Kenya launched in 2014.
 It was initially established in Nairobi and grew to other cities, such as Zimmerman, where it extended its work in local schools and youth groups.

 Pais Australia

-Established 2015.
-The extension of Pais into Australia takes the Movement into its sixth continent.
-Pais Australia is currently based in Brisbane.
+Pais Australia is currently based in both Brisbane and south of Sydney.

 Rest of the World

-Pais also works in other nations primarily through specialist trainers and teachers: Canada, Denmark, Faroe Islands, Nigeria, South Africa, Uganda, Tanzania, and the Philippines.
+Pais reached more nations, whether equipped with entire teams, specialists, or ongoing relationships with communities who are interested in bringing Pais into their region.
+These nations include: Austria, Bangladesh, Canada, Democratic Republic of Congo, Denmark, Faroe Islands, Nigeria, South Africa, Tanzania, Uganda, Switzerland, and the Philippines.

-Future Nations

-The vision of the Pais Movement is to further extend its work globally with plans of launching teams in Nepal, and Italy.

 Founder

-Paul Clayton Gibbs is the founder and global director of the Pais Movement.
-Born in Manchester, Great Britain, he is married to Lynn and has two boys, Joel and Levi.
+Paul Clayton Gibbs is the founder and director of the Pais Movement.
+Born in Manchester, Great Britain, he is married to Lynn and has two children.

-Gibb's early career was in retail management but he later decided to commit himself to working full-time at his local church.
+Gibbs' early career was in retail management but he later decided to work full-time at his local church.
 He established contacts with local schools which eventually led to the concept of the Pais Project being launched in 1992.
-The Pais Project was established as an inter-denominational youth and schools ministry.
+The Pais Project was established as an inter-denominational youth and schools' ministry.
 Gibbs worked as a youth leader within his local church and directed Pais teams in the area.

-In the mid-1990s, Gibbs became a Director with Youth Alive.
-During this time, he pioneered Youthlink, a national training curriculum, and assisted with other local projects.

-In 2000, Gibbs became the Senior Minister at the faith works in Failsworth, Oldham, a church that partnered with The Message Trust and planted the Eden Project, an award-winning community endeavor.
+In the mid-1990s, Gibbs became a director with Youth Alive.
+In 2000, Gibbs became the senior minister at the faith works in Failsworth, Oldham, a church that partnered with The Message Trust and set up the Eden Project, an award-winning community project.

-In 2004, Gibbs launched his own Mentoring Academy and in October 2005 moved to the US, where he served on the Senior Leadership Team of a Texan megachurch.
+In 2005, Gibbs moved to the US where he worked at a Texan megachurch.
 In 2009, Gibbs committed himself full-time to the development of Pais, launching various initiatives and resources such as mypais.com and Livewire, a weekly training video.

-Gibbs teaches throughout the world on topics which include pioneering, leadership development and the Kingdom of God.
+Gibbs teaches on topics which include pioneering, leadership development and religion.
 His books are published by Harris House Publishing.

-Gibbs is best known for his ability to combine ancient methods of discipleship with a communication style that is particularly suited to a post-modern society.
-He has gained national recognition in the UK and has written courses for, and spoken at various Bible colleges and seminaries in the UK and the States, such as Mattersey Hall, Nazarene Theological College (England) and Southwestern Baptist Theological Seminary.